KireinaHoro/research-plan/main.typ

 such as encryption/decryption, compression/decompression, and arguments
 marshaling/unmarshaling to the @fpga as hardware accelerators.
-We start with a very simple protocol, @oncrpc based on UDP, which is easy to implement in hardware but still have popular applications built with it, like NFS.
+We start with a very simple protocol, @oncrpc based on UDP, which is easy to implement in hardware but still have popular applications built with it, like @nfs.
 We can make use of EasyNet, the HLS TCP accelerator developed in the group, to implement more complex @rpc protocols.
 Encryption and compression are orthogonal to the serialization format, and off-the-shelf implementations of